reissbaker/romdrop/README.md

  $$/   $$/  $$$$$$/  $$/      $$/       $$$$$$$/  $$/   $$/  $$$$$$/  $$/
 ```

-A fast, light webserver for easily uploading ROMs directly to a Raspberry Pi
+A fast, light webserver for easily uploading ROMs to a Raspberry Pi running
-running RetroPie.
-Go to `<hostname>.lan:<port>` and drop ROMs onto your Pi.
+RetroPie.
+Run the server on your Pi, and go to `<hostname>.lan:<port>` to drop
+ROMs in.

 # Dependencies
 [Rust](https://rustup.rs/) and [Rollup](https://rollupjs.org/).